Requirements and Prerequisites for Resource Connectors and Connector Groups

 To provide redundancy across regions, associate each redundant connector group with a different region.

-After you configure redundancy, Secure Access will direct incoming zero trust access user requests to the nearest region that has a connector group associated with that resource.
+After you configure redundancy, Secure Access directs incoming zero trust access user requests to the nearest region that has a connector group associated with that resource.

 Requirements and Guidelines for Connectors

-• Supported platforms for connectors: AWS and VMware ESXi
+- Supported platforms for connectors: AWS, Microsoft Azure, and VMware ESXi.

-• Cannot use any address reserved for use by Secure Access.
-See information about addresses reserved for Resource Connectors on Network Requirements for Secure Access.
+- You cannot use any address reserved for use by Secure Access.
+For information about addresses reserved for Resource Connectors, see Network Requirements for Secure Access.

-• All connectors must be able to reach the Secure Access cloud.
-See the Connectivity Requirements section on this page.
+- All connectors must be able to reach the Secure Access cloud.
+For more information, see Connectivity Requirements.

 Connectivity Requirements

-Resource connectors must be able to reach the Secure Access destinations described at Allow Resource Connector Traffic to Secure Access.
+- Ensure that Resource connectors can reach the Secure Access destinations.
+For more information, see Allow Resource Connector Traffic to Secure Access.

 Capacity Requirements

-The number of connectors you will deploy within a connector group depends on the volume of traffic you expect.
+The number of connectors that you deploy within a connector group depends on the volume of traffic that you expect.

-• Estimate the maximum expected volume of traffic to the resources in the data center, branch office, or security zone that the connector group will connect traffic to.
+- Estimate the maximum expected volume of traffic to the resources in the data center, branch office, or security zone.